Choosing Longboard Wheels

 CENTERSET LONGBOARD WHEELS

 Centerset wheels have cores that are placed directly in the center of the wheel, equidistant to the outer edge of each lip.
-Of the three, this core placement style gives the most amount of grip because it creates a very large inner lip.
-Another advantage of center set wheels is that they can be flipped inside out to promote even wear and a longer lifespan.
-For this reason, many freeride wheels have centerset cores paired with small contact patches and round lips.
+This core placement gives the most amount of grip because it creates a very large inner lip.
+However center set wheels are still a great option for sliding because they can also be flipped inside out to promote even wear and a longer lifespan.

 SIDESET LONGBOARD WHEELS

 Sideset wheels have cores that are directly aligned with the inner lip of the wheel.
-This core placement style has the least amount of grip because it allows little to no inner lip.
-Sideset wheels allow smooth slides to be easily initiated with little required force.
-However, their lack of grip also makes them harder to control while sliding.
+This core placement has the least amount of grip because it allows little to no inner lip.
+Sideset wheels make it easy to initiate slides with little required force, but their lack of grip also makes their slides harder to control.
 A sideset core also causes the inner lip to wear much faster than the outer lip which can result in severe coning.
-Despite their drawbacks, sideset wheels are still very popular for freeride, and a great choice for beginners who are learning to break traction on their longboards.
+Despite their drawbacks, sideset wheels are still very fun to ride, and a great option for beginners who are learning to break traction on their longboards.

 OFFSET LONGBOARD WHEELS

 Offset wheels have cores that are placed somewhere between centerset and sideset.
-By blending the characteristics of the previous two core placements, offset wheels give the rider the best of both worlds.
+By blending the characteristics, offset wheels give the rider the best of both worlds.
 Most downhill wheels and many freeride wheels are offset because they give you a more forgiving slide initiation and hookup while still providing ample grip and control in the slide.

 CORE SIZE & SHAPE